ianmcd/boilerplate/README.md

 ####system.scss
 Master import file, susy and compass are enabled, to disable these options comment out their respective @import lines.

-####styleguide.scss
-Used in conjunction with styleguide.html, should only really need to edit certain styleguide specific variables, everything else will be pulled in from master sheet.

 ####_settings.scss
 Variables & mixins file, as well as custom resets in addition to or overriding _normalize.scss.
 Only basic properties added initially.